Lane Thomas Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds give up the fifth-most home runs in baseball (153 total, 1.4 per game).
+- Reds pitchers combine to give up 156 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- The right-hander's last appearance was on Sunday against the Los Angeles Dodgers, when he tossed six scoreless innings while giving up five hits.
+- The left-hander last pitched on Tuesday against the Chicago Cubs, when he threw 3 1/3 innings, allowing four earned runs while giving up five hits.

-- In 20 games this season, the 25-year-old has a 5.31 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .281 to his opponents.
+- In 11 games this season, the 24-year-old has a 2.35 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .196 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.